oscarryz/yz-design-notes/Features/Error handling.md

 TLDR:

 Use generic Option/Result to wrap and unwrap values.
-See also [SumTypes](SumTypes.md)
+See also [Type variants (similar to SumTypes)](Type%20variants%20(similar%20to%20SumTypes).md)

 ```javascript
 compute: {